mike-wendt/cloudera-jupyter-notebook-spark/README.md

 ## Update `spark-defaults.conf`

-Make sure the HDFS path is correct and adjust to your setup
+Make sure the HDFS path is correct and adjust to your setup, then place into `/opt/spark/conf`